-- 4 What else is there to do in around the mission?
+- 1.1.4 What is the best way to tour the mission?

 The mission is in the cute and upscale town of San Juan Capistrano and surrounded by so much history.
-I definitely agree with the missions motto above!
-At the mission you will find gorgeous gardens, reverence and native American, Spanish and early California history.
+I definitely agree with the motto of the mission above!
+At the mission, you will find gorgeous gardens, reverence and native American, Spanish and early California history.
 It is so rich in California history that almost every kid raised in the state comes here on a field trip.
 I think is one of the 75 Best Spots to Visit in Southern California.

-The history of the Mission San Juan Capistrano is the history of California.
+The History of Mission San Juan Capistrano is the History of California.

 San Juan Capistrano Mission was opened on All Saint’s Day in 1776 after a year of unrest in San Diego.
 It flourished for 30 years growing to have a population of over a thousand people.